 Safe Routes to School in California | California's Active Transportation Program | State and Regional Networks | Other Statewide and Regional Programs | Success Stories | California Partner Affiliates | Existing Legislation and Policies

 California is one of seven jurisdictions participating in the Safe Routes to School state network project (network project), funded by the Robert Wood Johnson Foundation.
 California has been a network state since 2007.
-The network project's goal is to advance state-level policy reform, resulting in the award and obligation of federal transportation funds, street-scale improvements and joint-use agreements.
+The network project's goal is to advance state-level policy reform, resulting in the award and obligation of federal transportation funds, street-scale improvements and shared-use agreements.

 The California network's action plan can be viewed here.
 You can follow activities of the California Safe Routes to School state network in our blog section and on the state-specific website; this site features meeting announcements and local success stories.
+Updating a sentence here.

 California Safe Routes to School Regional Networks